 ?>

-In Facebook, we can navigate among the extracted images for selecting the favorite one.
-We are sending the extracted image URL in JSON format to a jQuery function.
+We can navigate among the extracted images on Facebook to select our favorite one.
+We send the extracted image URL in JSON format to a jQuery function.

-This function manages image navigation on clicking the previous next buttons.
+This function manages image navigation by clicking the previous following buttons.

 function navigateImage(urlAry,nav) {